-This seventh chapter progressively presents a variety of easy addition and subtraction problems with numbers from 0 to 100.
+The seventh chapter progressively presents a variety of easy addition and subtraction problems with numbers from 0 to 100.
 It includes these topics:

-- Adding a two-digit number and a single-digit number without carrying (for example, 23 + 4 or 56 + 3). - Subtracting a one-digit number from a two-digit number without borrowing: For example, 45 3 or 67 6. - Adding or subtracting two-digit numbers in columns (one number under the other) without regrouping (carrying or borrowing) - Recognizing that sometimes in adding two-digit numbers we need to carry to combine ten ones to make a new ten.
-We approach this concept using concrete visual models and don't treat it as an abstract concept. - Practicing specific strategies for adding or numbers under 20 (such as 7 + 9 or 15 8): a trick with nine and eight, adding just one more than a known sum, and using the relationship between addition and subtraction to subtract.
-Actually memorizing these basic addition and subtraction facts is left for second grade.
+- Adding a two-digit number and a single-digit number without regrouping (carrying) (for example, 23 + 4 or 56 + 3). - Subtracting a one-digit number from a two-digit number without regrouping (borrowing): For example, 45 3 or 67 6. - Adding or subtracting two-digit numbers in columns (one number under the other) without regrouping. - Recognizing that sometimes in adding two-digit numbers we need to regroup-to combine ten ones to make a new ten.
+In this grade level, we approach this concept using visual models only, and not in an abstract manner. - Practicing specific mental math strategies for adding and subtracting numbers under 20 (such as 7 + 9 or 15 8): a trick with nine and eight, adding just one more than a known sum, and using the relationship between addition and subtraction to subtract.
+The actual memorization of these basic addition and subtraction facts is left for second grade.